adam-eldredge/AllergyAllies/README.md

 **SOLUTION:** either find a different survey library that is compatible with mobile, or to separate the mobile and desktop apps into 2 separate codebases (recommended for the scope of the app).

+---

-2. Change the IP address in any files that make Axios requests to the backend:
+**2. Change the IP address in any files that make Axios requests to the backend:**

 You can find the IP address under the QR code after running npx expo start.
 For example: